susanBuck/notes/11_Security/02_HTTPS.md

 * `req` OpenSSL Command that creates and processes certificate requests
 * `-new` You're generating a new CSR
 * `-key companyname.key` Specify location of key file you generated in Step 1
-* `-out companyname.csr` Name and desination of the resulting csr file this command will generate
+* `-out companyname.csr` Name and destination of the resulting csr file this command will generate

 This command will prompt several questions...